“Why is project management important?”

 pressure on a project results in tasks that are underestimated, schedules that are tightened,

-• Dedicated project management ensures that not only does a project have the time and
+and a process that is rushed.
+The result is bad quality output. - Dedicated project management ensures that not only does a project have the time and

-resources to deliver, but also that the output is quality tested at every stage.
+resources to deliver, but also that the output is quality tested at every stage. - Good project management demands gated phases where teams can assess the output for

 quality, applicability, and ROI.